 Seconds into the ceremony, and already a crowd was gathering, cell phones out, snapping away right along with all the wedding pros!
 (That is Luis Godinez there on the right, Dustin Izatt in the middle, and Corey Ann just to the left of him.)

 Kelly was super excited to put on Sean’s ring – her look of joy just cracked me up!

 After the kiss, the crowd applauded!
 It was so awesome.
 Love makes people so happy.
-We took some time to take some photos with the next fountain show at the Bellagio and then headed back to our waiting limo, where Kelly & Sean made some new friends along the way!
+We took some time to take some photos with the next fountain show at the Bellagio and then headed back to our waiting Canton Limo Service, where Kelly & Sean made some new friends along the way!

 It was wonderful spending the day with Lauren & Isaiah’s families — I photographed Lauren’s cousin’s Kelly’s marriage to Ted in October 2009 at Holy Rosary, and Lauren’s sister Tiffany’s marriage to Romeo on New Year’s Eve 2009, so it makes the day so fun when you already know all the parents, aunts & uncles there!
 (I was told that I’ve been officially made part of the family now – I’ll take that!
 They are the best!)
 Another Catholic Mass wedding, this time at Christ the Good Shepherd Catholic Church, with the reception afterwards at The Woodlands Resort.

 This moment, completely unplanned, not set up or anything else, might be one of my favorites of the year.
 If I had to pick 10 photos only (which would be torture for me because I love so many), this would definitely make it.
 I can just feel the love & emotion every time I look at it.